The-going/evlproject/content/core/user-api/_index.md

 >}}), [mutexes]({{< relref "core/user-api/mutex/_index.md" >}}),
 [events]({{< relref "core/user-api/event/_index.md" >}}),
 [semaphores]({{< relref "core/user-api/semaphore/_index.md" >}}).
-Therefore, every element you may want to share can be exported to other processes, based on a [visibility attribute]({{< relref "#element-visibility" >}}) mentioned at creation time.
+Therefore, every element you may want to share can be exported to the device file system, based on a [visibility attribute]({{< relref "#element-visibility" >}}) mentioned at creation time.

 In addition, EVL provides a couple of additional features which come